mosip/registration/README.md

   * Transaction service

 ### Registration flows
-An overview of various enrollment scenarious (or flows) is described in [ID Lifecycle Management](https://docs.mosip.io/1.2.0/id-lifecycle-management).
+An overview of various enrollment scenarios (or flows) is described in [ID Lifecycle Management](https://docs.mosip.io/1.2.0/id-lifecycle-management).
 Registration Processor recognises the following flows:

 * New
 * Update